Traijan1/multiplayer-tic-tac-toe/README.md

-# MultiplayerTicTacToe
+# About

-A multiplayer TicTacToe with a tiny lobby system for multiple people playing matches.
-Using .NET 6 newest features like MiniAPI and Blazor WASM.
+This was a project to try out how to implement a simple server that handles multiple running TicTacToe matches.

-It was a learn project to implement a lobby system.
+It's using .NET 6 with MiniAPI and Blazor WASM.